Are You an Executive Leader or an Executive Assistant?

 Recruiting the right executive assistant is a daunting task, but when done successfully, it allows leaders to focus on strengthening the organization and capitalize on resources.
 This concern can be overcome by focusing on two key components: qualifications and chemistry.

 A valid concern most CEOs have about hiring an executive assistant is, “I can’t find anyone who is competent.”
 Kim Moody, an HR Recruiter from 21st Century Staffing, recommends finding candidates with the right qualifications by using the assessments to weed out people who boast fake skills and overestimated abilities.
-At Assured Strategies, we use DISC profiles.
+At Assured Strategy, we use DISC profiles.

 Chemistry is often overlooked as a facet of the hiring process.
 It goes beyond liking a candidate.
 It’s about finding a person who fits the corporate culture of your organization.
 Most importantly, an executive assistant needs to fit you.